 A disciplinary hearing in this matter was held September 24, 2019 in Winnipeg, Manitoba before a three-member Hearing Panel of the MFDA's Prairie Regional Council.
 Prior to the hearing, the parties filed an Agreed Statement of Facts dated July 19, 2019 ("Agreed Statement of Facts") in which the Respondent admitted to facts constituting contraventions of MFDA By-laws, Rules or Policies, for which he could be penalized by a Hearing Panel pursuant to section 24.1 of MFDA By-law No. 1.

-Allegation #1: Between 2008 and September 2016 , the Respondent borrowed a total of $102,500 from four clients, thereby engaging in personal financial dealings with the clients which gave rise to conflicts or potential conflicts of interest that the Respondent failed to disclose to the Member or address by the exercise of responsible business judgment influenced only by the best interests of the clients, contrary to the policies and procedures of the Member, and MFDA Rules 2.1.4, 2.10, 1.1.2, and 2.1.1.
+a) in May 2014 , he borrowed a total of $3,100 from two clients, thereby engaging in conduct giving rise to a conflict or potential conflict of interest which he failed to disclose to the Member, or failed to address by the exercise of responsible business judgment influenced only by the best interests of the client, contrary to the Member's policies and procedures of the Member and MFDA Rules 1.1.2, 2.1.4, 2.1.1, and 2.5.1; and

 The MFDA is the self-regulatory organization for Canadian mutual fund dealers, regulating the operations, standards of practice and business conduct of its Members and their approximately 81,000 Approved Persons with a mandate to protect investors and the public interest.
 For more information about the MFDA's complaint and enforcement processes, as well as links to 'Check an Advisor' and other Investor Tools, visit the For Investors page on the MFDA website.